-The availability of the updated version depends on the current promotion of that version (Maintenance, Test, or Production), and the type of device attempting to access it (Maintenance Device, Update Device, Test Device, or Production Device).
+The availability of the updated version depends on the current promotion of that version (maintenance, test, or production).
+Availability is also determined by the type of device attempting to access it (Maintenance Device, Update Device, Test Device, or Production Device).

 If updating a device that uses a personal vDisk image, ensure compatibility in your production environment using this procedure:

 Note: Updating images for devices that use a personal vDisk, must be done on a virtual machine that does not have a personal vDisk attached.
 Otherwise, updates are saved to the personal vDisk image rather than the virtual machine image.

 - Create a maintenance version of the vDisk.